cole-jones/waifu2x-cli-4K/README.md

 # waifu2x-cli-4k
 A simple CLI tool to upscale a folder of images to 4K using waifu2x.
 It's hacky but it works<sup>tm</sup>.

+Not for use with folders that contain sub-directories (flat folders of images only, sorry).

 I might work on this later and add more parameters.
 I also might not.